karta9821/global-equities-momentum/README.md

 - **Python 3.13+** (required for modern type hints and features)
 - **pip** or **uv** package manager (uv recommended for faster dependency resolution)

+### Ticker Compatibility

+**⚠️ Important**: This tool only works with ticker symbols that are compatible with Yahoo Finance.

+You can verify ticker compatibility by checking if the symbol exists on [Yahoo Finance](https://finance.yahoo.com/).

 ### Installation

 ```bash